OPT Contracts Manager Jobs

 Target industries with high sponsorship rates

 Defense, government contracting, and healthcare organizations regularly sponsor contracts professionals.
-These sectors rely on specialized talent and have established immigration processes, making them more willing to support H-1B petitions for experienced contracts managers.
+These sectors rely on specialized talent and have established immigration processes, making them more willing to support H-1B visa petitions for experienced contracts managers.

 Frame your degree as a direct qualification